Mentalab-hub/explorepy/docs/installation.rst

 Minimal Requirements
 --------------------
-* Python 3.12 and upwards.
+* Python 3.10 to Python 3.12.
 We recommend using Python 3.12.
 * Microsoft Build Tools for Visual Studio 2019 (only Windows)
 * 6GB RAM (minimum 1GB *free* RAM during the session)
 * Intel i5 or higher (2x2.5GHz) CPU